cs-ed/edtech-plan-alisapasqual/README.md

 in-class activities, homework, assignments, and assessment.
 Justify the use in terms of efficiency, effectiveness, evidence-based and inclusive pedagogy.*

+- Scratch for introduction
+- Replit for Python coding (student collaboration on Python)
+- Students submit assignments on Google Classroom for teachers to provide feedback/comments on there

 ### Impacts: To be completed for final exam

 *How will the technology help all students learn?
 In this section, you can also describe how you address class resiliency, such as adapting to transitions to virtual education, social/legal/ethical challenges,  and/or evolving course contexts.*

+- Easy to transition to virtual education because everything will be online
+- Might be a bit difficult if students are using iPads/Tablets to type (would recommend students get a keyboard if using tablet device)